 Abid et al. [11] presented the design and development of a Bluetooth controlled electric wheelchair.
 It discusses the integration of Bluetooth technology to enable wireless control of the wheelchair using a mobile application.
 The study highlights the implementation and functionality of the system.
 Pandey et al. [12] focused on the development of a Bluetooth controlled wheelchair for physically disabled individuals.
 It describes the design and implementation of the system, emphasizing the wireless control aspect using Bluetooth technology.
 The study explores the practicality and usability of the wheelchair for the intended user group.
-Li et al. [13] discussed the design and implementation of a Bluetooth technology for remote control of the wheelchair through a mobile application.
+Li et al. [13] discussed the design and implementation of a Bluetooth-based smart wheelchair for disabled people.
+It presents the integration of Bluetooth technology for remote control of the wheelchair through a mobile application.
 The paper highlights the features and functionalities of the system, focusing on improving the mobility and independence of physically challenged individuals.